SidGrip/mochimo-raspberrypi/README.md

 ### Why mining Mochimo on a Raspberrypi is great
 Mochimo is one of the very few cryptocurrency for which Raspberrypi is a perfect fit.
 On the Mochimo network, every node is a full, independent node.
 You don't have to trust a masternode or a reference node for your transaction, you only need to trust your own node.
 Even though a Mochimo node can synchronize with the network in a few minutes (!) it is better to have it always up and running.
 In addition, in order to enforce the '1 CPU = 1 Vote' philosophy of the Mochimo network, the mining process is based on an ASIC-resistant and GPU-soft-resistant (GPU mining does not bring extra hashing power).
-So even though your Raspberrypi will output less Haiku Per Second than the latest bananazillionHz CPU, you still get a very fair chance of solving block in the long run.
+So even though your Raspberrypi will output less Haiku Per Second (HPS) than the latest *bananazillionHz* CPU, you still get a fair chance of solving block in the long run.
 All of that for a fraction of the price of a dedicated mining rig: Raspberrypi 3b+ ships for $50 including AC power cord & SD card and cost less $15 to run a full year (those numbers are estimates and can vary depending on vendor and power cost).

 ### Install & Configure the Pi